-The FDBP chairman brought an action against the Council’s decision to refer the case to the public prosecutor.
-This allowed the Paris Court of Appeal to hold, for the first time, that it is not competent to appreciate the decision of the Council to refer the case to the criminal authorities.19 The Paris Court of Appeal confirmed this position in a second decision, which will also be applicable to the Authority’s decisions in this regard.20 Thus, the Authority’s power to decide whether to refer the case or not is a discretionary one.
+The FDBP chairman brought an action against the Council’s decision to refer the case to the Public Prosecutor.
+This allowed the Paris Court of Appeal to hold, for the first time, that it is not competent to appreciate the decision of the Council to refer the case to the criminal authorities.22 The Paris Court of Appeal confirmed this position in a second decision, which will also be applicable to the Authority’s decisions in this regard.23

 Blowing the whistle – leniency and reduction of fines

 While the Authority is in a position to commence investigations on its own initiative or following a complaint, an investigation can also be commenced as a result of a leniency application.
 The provisions have been strengthened since the enactment of the NRE.

 Article L464-2 IV of the Code provides that undertakings may be exonerated from financial penalties, either in part or in full, where they have ‘contributed to establishing the reality of a prohibited practice and to determine its authors by providing elements which the Authority or the administration were previously unaware of’.
 As with the procedure at EU level, it is necessary to provide new information to the competition authorities that will enable them to begin an investigation.
 Providing information that merely supports information already held by the authorities will not be sufficient to obtain full immunity from fines.
 Undertakings unable to satisfy the requirements for full immunity from the fine can nevertheless apply for a reduction in the fine.